drumusician/student_manager/blog/user_roles.md

 ### Testing

-In the first blog post I didn;t mention testing at all, but it is a very important part of building a reliable app that is easy to refactor and change with confidence.
+In the first blog post I didn't mention testing at all, but it is a very important part of building a reliable app that is easy to refactor and change with confidence.
 Without going into too much details about a proper and full-fledged test setup (I'll cover that in a separate post in the future), I would like to test this user role addition just to check if the above holds up and we are actually able to add these roles to a user.
 Now, when creating this app and setting this up in the first post I briefly mentioned that I was going to add the user under the accounts context.
 Now, we currently don't have any contexts setup, so let's take advantage